mks0601/3DMPPE_POSENET_RELEASE/README.md

 ## Quick demo
 You can try quick demo at `demo` folder.
-* Download the pre-trained PoseNet in [here](https://drive.google.com/drive/folders/1UOfSrC2_PGkBXALP3pda5sYqRoG7eFxF?usp=sharing).
-You can use any pre-trained model, but should adjust the joinst set definition at line 45~57.
-For example, if you want to use PoseNet trained on H36M+MPII, you should comment out `MuCo joint set` part.
+* Download the pre-trained PoseNet in [here](https://drive.google.com/drive/folders/1SKzmLk21mo3o24q_eB-4z7t1Sa9ozJ80?usp=sharing).
 * Prepare `input.jpg` and pre-trained snapshot at `demo` folder.
-* Run `python demo.py --gpu 0 --test_epoch 24` if you want to run on gpu 0 and use `snapshot_24.pth.tar`.
+* Run `python demo.py --gpu 0 --test_epoch 24` if you want to run on gpu 0.
 * You can see `output_pose_2d.jpg` and new window that shows 3D pose.
 * **Note that the x- and y-axis of the output 3D pose are in image space (pixel).
-You can do camera-backprojection to make them milimeter by supplying root depth, focal lengths, and princpts at line 104~115.
+You can do camera-backprojection to make them milimeter by supplying root depth, focal lengths, and princpts at line 97~113.
 To obtain them, please use [demo of RootNet](https://github.com/mks0601/3DMPPE_ROOTNET_RELEASE/tree/master/demo).**

 ## Directory